 “The Transport Secretary has asked the Department for Transport to carry out, at pace, an evidence stocktake to gather the facts about smart motorway safety.
 We are committed to safety and are supporting the Department in its work on this.”

-Highways England claims that smart motorways have improved the safety of British motorways.
+Highways England had previously claimed that smart motorways have improved the safety of British motorways.
 The new roads use technology as a way of minimising congestion and easing the flow of traffic.

-The organisation claims that a risk assessment of the design for the latest generation of smart motorways estimated an 18% reduction in risk, compared to a conventional motorway.
+The organisation said that a risk assessment of the design for the latest generation of smart motorways estimated an 18% reduction in risk, compared to a conventional motorway.

 Mike Wilson, Chief Highway Engineer, also asserted that there was evidence proving that smart motorways were improving safety as ‘the first nine of the latest generation of smart motorways have reduced casualty rates by more than 25%’.